 - Cape pattern (free download here).
-See note at bottom of post for more info on the pattern.
 This pattern is made so the cape ends just above the ankle for a 3T size (36″ tall), so size up or down accordingly for the child you’re making the cape for.
 You’ll print out 7 total pages, sized at 8.5″x11″.
 The first 4 pages are the right side of the cape and the last 3 pages are the left side.
 Just line up the stars and tape the pages together.
 Make sure you print at 100% and that page scaling is turned off.
 It will look like this:

 - Magnets or velcro for the neck closure.
 I used a set of “magnetic sew on snaps” from JoAnns that worked perfectly.
 My son can easily take the cape off and on and it washes well without having to worry about the velcro wearing out.